Code4Community/Code4Community.github.io/tutorials/express-mongodb-tutorial.md

             const data = req.body.schoolData;
     });
     ```
-- The [response object](https://expressjs.com/en/4x/api.html#res){:target="_blank"} represents the HTTP response that an Express app sends when that route gets a request
+- The [response object](https://expressjs.com/en/4x/api.html#res){:target="blank" rel="noopener"} represents the HTTP response that an Express app sends when that route gets a request

 ### Serving Static Files in Express
 To serve static files such as images, CSS files, and JavaScript files, use the express.static built-in middleware function in Express by passing in the name of the directory containing your assets.